Lotto New Zealand: Powerball

 A line may be "enhanced" by the purchase of a Powerball number.
 If Powerball is played, a minimum of four Powerball numbers must be purchased per ticket, at the cost of $0.80 per line.
-The Powerball number is a number between 1 and 10, drawn from a separate machine from the main Lotto draw.
+The Powerball number is a number between 1 and 14, drawn from a separate machine from the main Lotto draw.
 If the winning Powerball number is on the same line as a winning line of Lotto, the ticket holder wins a share of the Powerball prize pool in addition to the prize won from the main Lotto draw.

 To win first division Powerball, the winner must first win Lotto first division, and have the winning Powerball number on the same line.
-The prize for first division is very large: a minimum of $4 million, but with the chances of winning one-tenth of the odds of winning an equivalent prize in the main draw.
-Since April 2017 Powerball First Division can jackpot to a maximum of $50 million.
+The prize for first division is very large: a minimum of $5 million, but with the chances of winning one-tenth of the odds of winning an equivalent prize in the main draw.
+Since September 2026 Powerball First Division can jackpot to a maximum of $60 million.
 Once the limit is met or passed, a "Must Be Won" draw must be held in which, if First Division is not won, the First Division jackpot must be split amongst the winners of the next highest division for which there are winners.

 When introduced, the Powerball number was originally drawn from eight numbers, and the minimum prize was $1 million.
 The maximum jackpot, which initially was $15 million, was gradually raised to $30 million.
 In October 2007, Powerball was changed to ten numbers and the minimum prize was changed to $3 million.
 On 3 October 2010, the price per line was raised from $0.50 to $0.60, to cover the cost of the rise in GST from 12.5% to 15%, and to increase the minimum prize to $4 million.
 In October 2015, Division 7 was introduced and the maximum jackpot increased from $30 million to $40 million.
-In April 2017, the price per line changed from $0.60 to $0.80.
+In April 2017, the price per line changed from $0.60 to $0.80 and the maximum jackpot increased from $40 million to $50 million.